 Macromolecular acrobatics of tankyrase

 The tankyrase proteins are part of a larger group of enzymes that can tag other proteins and themselves with elaborate, chain-like flags known as poly(ADP-ribose).
 To achieve that, tankyrase first needs to capture its targets, bring them into the correct orientation for tagging and then perform the tagging reaction itself.
 All these steps need to be carefully coordinated to prevent tankyrase from acting at the wrong time or in the wrong place.
 We aim to use sophisticated structural biology techniques to visualise the molecular details of tankyrase in action.
 We next probe new insights from this work by performing experiments in human tissue culture cells.
-Together with chemists, we also aim to develop novel ways of artificially modulating tankyrase with drug-like molecules to learn more about its function.

 How do key signalling proteins in stem and cancer cells collaborate?